The Standard+Case approach to response management

 If your process doesn’t adapt to a changing world...

-S+C addresses criticisms of process-centric approaches to managing responses that they don't allow customers and knowledge workers to be empowered.
+S+C addresses criticisms of process-centric approaches to managing responses that they don't deal with the undefined situations, and they don't allow customers and knowledge workers to be empowered to deal with them.

 And unlike some new-fangled theories, S+C does not seek to replace or change existing approaches: it expands and clarifies that theory to provide a more complete description of managing responses.